Va1bhav512/space-invaders-java/README.md

 # Space Invaders using Java

 My attempt at making Space Invaders using Java.
 The player can be moved using the arrow keys or by using `wasd`.
 The player can shoot using `Enter` or by using `Space`.
 The game ends if you get hit.
-Press `Enter` or `Space` to continue where you died.
+Press `Enter` or `Space` to restart.
 The game currently does not end if you kill all enemies. :warning: WIP

 ## Getting Started